-GEICO has a rich history of serving the Military for over 75 years.
+GEICO has a rich history of serving the Military for 85 years.
 We understand that deployments can be a stressful time.
 Review the following tips to help you prepare for all that deployment entails.

 Preparation is key to a smooth deployment.
 Use this pre-deployment checklist as a guide for preparing yourself and your family for your upcoming deployment.
 In addition, be sure to take full advantage of the support services provided by your command and base.